Recently terminated from your job? Well, you’ve got work to do. It’s not office work though. You can take a break from that for a while.

 The “Getting Canned” Checklist

 Hopefully, you invested in your companies 401k.
 Investigate your best options, but you’re often better off rolling it to a brokerage retirement account where you’ll have more control over your investment options and cut back on high fees.
-Get a $10 credit if you sign up with this link.
+Get a $10 credit if you sign up for M1 Finance with this link.

 Don’t be ashamed.
 You paid into unemployment insurance and are entitled to the benefit while you work on getting your next paying gig.